mkouhei/createapt/docs/README.rst

 This depends on python-apt.
 So firstly you must install "python-apt".::

-  $ sudo apt-get install python-apt
+  $ sudo apt-get install python-apt dpkg-dev

 Then you install this software.::